adriabama06/image-to-ascii/README.md

 [Windows x64/x32](https://github.com/adriabama06/image-to-image-of-characters/releases/download/v0.0.3/image-to-image-of-characters-Win32bits.exe) <br>
 [Linux ARM64](https://github.com/adriabama06/image-to-image-of-characters/releases/download/v0.0.3/image-to-image-of-characters-ARM64)

+## Limiatations:
+- Only support .bmp image
+- The .bmp file can't be compressed

 For complie create build folder and run: `cmake .. && cmake --build .` In the build directory

 What is this?
 A conversor of any image to charecters.